Note: This document is a work in progress. You can help improve it.

-Run the installer here:
+Run the node.js installer.

 Yarn is a package manager for node packages.
 This means that we can install and use libraries that are written in node.

-Follow these instructions for you operating system:
+Follow the instructions for you operating system.

 Surge is a static website hosting company.
 It allows for easy deploy of your websites so they are on the web!